navicore/triples/README.md

 * async
 * cli db maintenance tool
 * RDF / Turtle
+* import / export of non-RDF data

 ## Overview

-* main API / usage is embedded - ie rust API and crate dependency
+* Rust API
   * see [crate](https://crates.io/crates/triples)
-* stores only subject, predicate, and object where
+* stores subject, predicate, and object where
   * subject is always an RDF name
   * predicate is always an RDF name
   * object is always a UTF string